hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ```

 The rabbit hole goes deeper with `PN Counters` which support subtraction/decrements and the G-Set but that's enough for now.
-Libraries that abstract this away and allow you build super cool collaborative multiplayer stuff like google docs on the client! see [YJS](https://docs.yjs.dev/yjs-in-the-wild) or [automerge](https://automerge.org/) and elixir/phoenix's very own [Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) on the server side which implements the [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/2.1.3/Phoenix.Tracker.html) integrated with websockets and async process so you just build stuff, much wow!
+Libraries that abstract this away and allow you build super cool collaborative multiplayer stuff like google docs on the client! see [YJS](https://docs.yjs.dev/yjs-in-the-wild) or [automerge](https://automerge.org/) and elixir/phoenix's very own [Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) on the server side which implements the [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/2.1.3/Phoenix.Tracker.html) integrated with websockets and async processes so you can just build stuff, much wow!
 ## 5. Kafka-Style Log

 ```go